monkog/Binary-Files-Reader/README.md

 * methods
 * events

+### Creating and manipulating an instance of an object
 If the type provides a public parameterless constructor, the application gives you a possibility to create an instance of this type.

 ![Field value window screenshot](./.Docs/FieldValue.JPG)